The

 2. This is done by enlightenment of the understanding,

-accompanied by indifference and distaste of the world; which
+accompanied by indifference and distaste of the world;

-are associated with one another as the orb of the sun with its
+are associated with one another as the orb of the sun

 light.